|Color||They are usually brown or gray in color.|

 They create very short burrows, but they connect them to each other via runways.
 This creates a network of tunnels spread out across the lawn and yard.
 Voles burrow underground to find food and will devour bulbs in your garden.
 They also are known to damage trees and vegetable plants.
 If voles gnaw on the bark located low to the ground or devour the roots, the tree’s flow of nutrients and water will be disrupted and the tree may die.
 If the damage is below ground, you will need to remove soil from the base of the tree to see it.
 Although voles are poor climbers, if they can climb onto low-hanging branches, they can cause damage higher up on trees as well.

 Voles very rarely end up inside homes.
 That means that you are more likely to have to deal with them out in the garden, which makes vole control very tricky.
 However, there are some things you can do to try and prevent voles from infesting your yard, including:

 - Keep grass trim and remove weeds.

 - Surround trees with a steel mesh cylinder no larger than 1/4″.
-The voles will go for the bark and the roots that they can get to underground.
-The cylinder should be buried at least six inches below the surface to prevent voles from tunneling beneath it.
+The voles will go for the bark and the roots that they can get to the underground.
+The cylinder should be buried below the surface to prevent voles from tunneling beneath it.

 - Cultivate the soil around your garden frequently.
 This will destroy the runways and burrows.